Grant awards

 PhD degree

-Title of the thesis: Methods for Mining Politial Opinions from Texts and Large Language Models.
+Thesis on Methods for Mining Political Opinions from Texts and Large Language Models (Summa Cum Laude)